Using the XP-Pen Tablet in Your Classroom

 • Annotate During Screen Sharing:

-• Open Zoom’s Whiteboard feature and use the XP-Pen to draw, write, or diagram ideas in real time.
-Screenshot of Zoom's Meeting settings window with the Whiteboards button circled.
+• Use the XP-Pen to write, sketch diagrams, or map out ideas in real time.
+Screenshot of the Whiteboard window in Teams.

 Tips and Tricks for Using the XP-Pen